 Dr Johanna Budwig: a Leading 20th Century Dietary Fats Scientist

-From the early 1950s she developed a protocol for generally improving health and treating a wide verity of serious conditions, including arthritis, cancer, diabetes, heart disease, hormonal imbalance and multiple sclerosis.
-The Budwig Diet has maintained and possibly increased in popularity since.
-It is probably best known as an alternative treatment for cancer though some people prefer to use it in combination with some conventional treatments.
+From the early 1950s she developed a protocol designed to improve general health and to help people with a wide variety of conditions, including arthritis, cancer, diabetes, heart disease, hormonal imbalance and multiple sclerosis.
+The Budwig Diet has remained popular ever since and is probably best known as an alternative approach used by people with cancer, although many also choose to follow it alongside conventional treatment.

 The Budwig Protocol